 Teach Enrich Empower

-Finding my groove in Thailand
+Finding My Groove in Thailand

 Hello.
 My name is Alec.
 I am 29 years old.
-I would like to tell you my story of how I went from a monotonous call centre, to a thrilling career teaching in Thailand.
+I would like to tell you my story of how I went from a monotonous call centre to a thrilling career teaching in Thailand.

-Back in July ’14, I made a careful decision to enrol on The TEFL Academy combined 120 hour course and I have not looked back since.
+Back in July ’14, I made a careful decision to enrol on The TEFL Academy combined 120-hour course and I have not looked back since.

 Now I am teaching full time, approaching a full year of teaching in a government school in Samut Prakan and I absolutely love it.
 It is a challenge and there have been times where I have questioned myself, but ultimately I can look back in satisfaction at what I have achieved and absorb every new memory I make.
 I have always loved coming to Thailand on holiday but now it’s my home and I keep pinching myself!

 I chose this course because it is convenient, local and the course is run by highly experienced trainers.
 As long as you are committed and aspire to fulfil your dream, you can certainly find success through this course.
-The methodology The TEFL Academy teach you will put you in good stead for your first job and having the 10 hours of experience in the classroom is invaluable.
+The methodology The TEFL Academy teaches you will put you in good stead for your first job and having the 10 hours of experience in the classroom is invaluable.
 Yet, what I can say is that your first job will always be scary and never plain sailing but you will learn a lot and grow in confidence with time.

 “I had my first job interview within a week!”